4ocean Prepares to Pull One Millionth Pound of Trash from the Ocean and Coastlines

 "This milestone shows us how much commitment there is from our customers, how much support there is from the communities and how much opportunity there is for us to make a difference in the future of the ocean," says 4ocean Co-Founder Andrew Cooper.

-To date, 4Ocean's cleanup efforts have been funded entirely by the sale of their bracelets, which are made from post-consumer recycled materials.
+To date, 4ocean's cleanup efforts have been funded entirely by the sale of their bracelets, which are made with post-consumer recycled materials.
 Each bracelet purchased removes one pound of trash from the ocean and coastlines.

 "This is an amazing opportunity because it's the first time anyone anywhere in the world can actively clean the ocean," says Cooper.

 4ocean will also be debuting two new products to celebrate the one millionth pound pulled.